jtneal/rkt-tech-con-2021/DEMO.md

 visualizations, automatic upgrade migrations, and more!
 If you haven't heard of it, definitely check out nx.dev to learn more about how it can improve your developer experience.

+Okay, it looks like the command is going extra slow today.
+What am I saying?
+Of course it is, this is a live demo, what do you expect?
+Well, while we're waiting, I'll let you know that Nx has some amazing educational resources as well.
+There are free Nx courses they provide, as well as amazing documentation and tutorials to help you learn.
+For example, here is the Intro to Nx, which is a great starting point for anyone new.

+Hey, looks like it finally finished!

 ```sh
 npx nx generate @nrwl/angular:app locations --mfe --mfeType remote --port 4201 --host shell --style scss --routing true